grimm-labs/.github/profile/README.md

-# 🌍 Grimm App - The Self-Custody Bitcoin Wallet for Africa
+# 🌍 Grimm App - The Self-Custody Bitcoin Wallet

-**Grimm App** is a self-custody Bitcoin wallet designed to provide Africans with a simple, secure, and direct way to join the Bitcoin revolution.
-Our mission is to drive Bitcoin adoption across Africa, enabling users to manage their finances and pay for services with complete freedom, without intermediaries.
+**Grimm App** is a self-custody Bitcoin wallet designed to provide a simple, secure, and direct way to join the Bitcoin revolution.
+Our mission is to drive Bitcoin adoption across the world, enabling users to manage their finances and pay for services with complete freedom, without intermediaries.

 ---